MahaMaabar/DisCVR/README.md

 ## Installation
-DisCVR can be downloaded from [here](http://bioinformatics.cvr.ac.uk/discvr.php) ..The download includes information for installing and running the tool.
+DisCVR can be downloaded from [here](http://bioinformatics.cvr.ac.uk/discvr.php)

+The download includes information for installing and running the tool.
 ## Contact
 DisCVR was developed by:

 [Maha Maabar](https://github.com/MahaMaabar)